 If you’re launching a startup, cash is absolutely key.
 No matter the amount of investment you may have, you have to spend it wisely.
 A common teething problem is the hiring strategy; staff, ultimately, are expensive.
-Ask any entrepreneur and they’re likely to cite this as one of their steepest learning curves.
+Ask any entrepreneur how to bootstrap a startup and they’re likely to cite this as one of their steepest learning curves.

 Some founders have tried to circumvent this issue by offering equity instead of a salary.
 The problem with this, however, is that you will have landed yourself a partner rather than an employee.
 If you have no prior experience working with them, this can be a challenge.